sarnau/Inside-The-Loxone-Miniserver/LoxoneLinkNATProtocol.md

 ## Configurations in devices

 A configuration for a device is stored in flash memory after uploaded by the Miniserver.
 The Miniserver checks the STM32 CRC and the version number of the configuration and re-uploads them, if necessary.
-For the calculation the size of the configuration is rounded up to the next 4 bytes and then the last 4 bytes are ignored from the calculation.
+For the calculation the size of the configuration is rounded up to the next 4 bytes and then the last 4 bytes are ignored from the calculation and are always 0x00000000.

 Configurations in devices all seem to share a similar header.
 When describing devices you can assume that the first 8 bytes are the same.